A Free On-Campus Info Session with Courteney Kay and Naomi Carrillo

 Curriculum Highlights

-EWP 6326 Chinese Body-Mind Healing Systems: An Interdisciplinary Approach (3 Units) This course adopts an interdisciplinary approach drawing on Chinese philosophy and cultural history, anthropology, and psychology to the study of Chinese body-mind healing systems.
+EWP 6326 Chinese Body-Mind Healing Systems: An Interdisciplinary Approach (3 units) This course adopts an interdisciplinary approach drawing on Chinese philosophy and cultural history, anthropology, and psychology to the study of Chinese body-mind healing systems.
 We will study and analyze the basic concepts and theories of traditional Chinese medicine in its intellectual and cultural context.
 The course will emphasize the following components: (i) comprehensive study of fundamental concepts and theories of traditional body-mind healing systems, such as Qi, heart-mind, yin yang, five phrases, manifestations of internal organ systems, meridians, including original source materials in English translation; (ii) practice basic diagnostic skills and traditional Chinese health regimens; and (iii) critically assessing contemporary globalization and integration of traditional medicines in Western health system.

 -